 Grizzly and black bears frequent the area; food storage regulations strictly enforced; when not in immediate use, all food, beverages, coolers, cooking utensils, pet food, or other attractants must be kept in a closed, hard-sided vehicle or secured in bear proof storage lockers near campground restrooms.

-Vehicle and vehicle combinations longer than 21 feet or wider than 8 feet (including mirrors) are prohibited between the Sun Point parking area and Avalanche Campground.
+Vehicle and vehicle combinations longer than 21 feet (6.4 m) or wider than 8 feet (2.4 m) including mirrors are prohibited between the Sun Point parking area and Avalanche Campground.

-Campground length of stay is limited to 14 days.
+The maximum length of stay is 14 days.

 Camp sites contain fire rings but do not have fire grates for grilling/ food preparation.